Wednesday, August 30, 2023

 Notice that the four streets perpendicular to the capitol building are wider than the others.
 This was planned.
 A note on the map states that "Newbern, Hillsborough, Halifax and Fayetteville Streets are ninety-nine feet wide; the others sixty-six.
 Each lot contains one acre of land."
 The full version of this map also shows businesses, landowners, property lines, and public buildings.

 Be sure to view the full version of this map to read the inscriptions in each lot.
 There are lots of familiar early Raleigh citizens represented.
-It is also worthwhile to compare the full version to a current Google sattelite map to see how things changed.
+It is also worthwhile to compare the full version to a current Google satellite map to see how things changed.
 Get the full verison here.

 Tuesday, August 1, 2023